izelnakri/async.nvim/README.md

 This package is particularly useful when dealing with lua in neovim, either when configuring your neovim environment or building neovim plugins.

-In other words, Callback.nvim is a very useful and powerful utility library to handle asynchronous functions where the asynchronous operation isn't wrapped in an asynchronous data structure like `Promise`, and where functions need to be controlled when they could be run asynchronously.
+In other words, async.nvim is a very useful and powerful utility library to handle asynchronous functions where the asynchronous operation isn't wrapped in an asynchronous data structure like `Promise`, and where functions need to be controlled when they could be run asynchronously.